redhat-developer-adoption-emea/cloud-native-guides/dotnet-core-custom-slave.md

 ## Creating a custom .Net Core Jenkins Slave Pods

-This lab is part of a more to the point with regards to CI/CD, you can find the original version [here](https://github.com/openshift-labs/devops-guides).
+This lab is a spin-off of s set of labs regarding CI/CD, you can find the original version [here](https://github.com/openshift-labs/devops-guides).

-As a continuation of the previous lab we're going to use a custom Jenkins slave to build our new inventory service using [.Net Core](https://dotnet.microsoft.com/).

 #### Background